top of page

 More About Me

-When I'm not immersed in research, you can find me being a creative social butterfly.
-I sing in Yacht Rock Choir, play in a shuffleboard league, dance every chance I get, collage and diamond paint, and love building playlists.
-Back in the day, making mix tapes was my jam.
+When I'm not doing research, you can find me being a creative social butterfly.
+I sing in a yacht rock choir, play in a shuffleboard league, and dance every chance I get.
+I also collage and diamond paint, and love building playlists.
+Back in the day, making mixed tapes was my favorite thing.
 My friends call me a connector because I love introducing people and bringing them together for parties, projects, and anything in between.
-I've moved around a bit in my life.
-These days I'm based in NYC and love it here — it's weird and wonderful.
-Before that, I lived in Dublin, Ireland, and a few other places in the U.S.
+I've moved around a lot.
+These days I'm in NYC and love it here.
+It's weird and wonderful.
+Before that I lived in Dublin, Ireland for 10 years.

 I love to connect with other researchers and creatives of all sorts.
-Resume and CV available upon request.
+Resume, CV, and candidate walking deck available upon request.

 Skills